Best Pregnancy Safe Toner (Updated 2026 Guide)

 CAUTION

 Benzoic acid is a food preservative in beverages and processed foods.
-Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. Similar concerns to sodium benzoate - has shown birth defects in animal studies at high doses and may form benzene with vitamin C.
+Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. Related to sodium benzoate with similar concerns.
+Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C.

 methylparaben